sonic-net/sonic-mgmt/docs/testplan/Chassis-fabric-test-plan.md

 * Check if the fabric counters work correctly when there is data traffic.
 * Check if the fabric devices can reach all of the forwarding ASICs of the chassis (reachability)

+The tests are expected to be done on Linecards and Fabriccards from supervisor.

 ## Assumptions

 The current SW design for fabric does not cover events like card insertion/removal or reboots.
 This test plan depends on fabric counter cli support (work in progress).